Estimated Read Time: 3 minutes

 - The finance business partner might work with the R&D department, ensuring that competing research projects are evaluated consistently, or by setting the criteria, such as short-term returns, level of risk, or strategic interest, in order for such judgements to be made.

-What skills does a finance business partner need to possess?
+What skills does a finance business partner need?

 While technical finance skills used to be perceived as the only requirement to perform a finance and accounting job, soft skills have become a must-have for finance business partners.

-As business partners, finance professionals now need a commercial appreciation of the business, as well as leadership, team-building, interpersonal, presentation and other soft skills.
+As business partners, finance professionals now need a commercial appreciation of the business, as well as leadership, team-building, interpersonal, and project management skills.

 Those working in a business partnership role need to have the right blend of both data and communication skills, so that the relationship works fluidly.
 Building interpersonal skills alongside a thorough understanding of the overall vision and mission of the business are possibly the biggest advantages a business partner can possess.